beaubreedlove/FantasyFootball/rules.md

     1. If a veto vote passes, the commissioner will do his best to reverse the actions that have been done as a result of the veto.
         1. In some cases, this may include reversing other actions by other teams, if they are determined by a majority league vote to have been responses to the original vetoed action.
         1. In the case that multiple actions need to be reversed, they will be determined in chronological order.
-    1. In order to prevent multiple vetoes, the commissioner may suspend certain actions, including but not limited to moves, during a league vote until the vote is complete.
+    1.  <a id="suspending-moves">In order to prevent multiple vetoes, the commissioner may suspend certain actions, including but not limited to moves, during a league vote until the vote is complete.</a>
         1. The commissioner will do his best to act quickly to finish a veto vote, in an attempt to avoid suspending moves.
         1. In the event moves are suspended, managers may request to conditionally, based on the outcome of the veto vote, make a move.
         1. Conditional moves can be made by stating them clearly in the league message board or communicating them to the commissioner who will then publically add them to the league message board.
         1. Conditional moves during a suspension will be processed after the veto vote in the order which they were publicly communicated to the league message board.
 For this reason, managers are encouraged to post it themselves, rather than wait for the commissioner.
         1. Managers should not consider specific conditional moves when casting their veto vote on the original.
-1. Voting
+1.  <a id="voting">Voting</a>
     1. For any reasonable dispute that requires a league vote, the commissioner will gather and post all relevant information and make an initial ruling which shall be binding unless any manager objects in a reasonable time.
     1. If any manager objects to the commissioner's initial ruling, a league vote shall be initiated.
     1. League votes should be completed during before 24 hours period with each team manager voting yes (to make some change) or no (to keep things as they are.